www.inglesparaconcursos.blog.br

 27 – (CEBRASPE/2021-SEED/PR-PROFESSOR)

 In English, a lot of nouns are formed by a verb and a suffix.
-One example of a noun derived from a verb is
+One

-A member.
+(A) member.

-B darker.
+(B) darker.

 28 – (CEBRASPE/2021-SEED/PR-PROFESSOR)